hamvocke/hamvocke.github.io/_drafts/testing_java_microservices.md

   * [**Pact**](https://docs.pact.io/) for writing CDC tests

 ## The Sample Application
-I've written a [simple microservice](https://github.com/hamvocke/spring-testing) including.
-The codebase contains a test suite with tests for the different layers of the test pyramid.
+I've written a [simple microservice](https://github.com/hamvocke/spring-testing) including a test suite with tests for the different layers of the test pyramid.
 There are more tests than necessary for an application of this size.
-The tests on different levels overlap sometimes.
+The tests on different levels overlap.
 This actively contradicts my hint that you should avoid test duplication throughout your test pyramid.
 I decided to duplicate tests throughout the test pyramid for demonstration purposes.
 Please keep in mind that this is not what you want for your real-world application.
 Duplicated tests are smelly and will be more annoying then helpful in the long run.

 The sample application shows traits of a typical microservice.
 It provides a REST interface, talks to a database and fetches information from a third-party REST service.
 It's implemented in [Spring Boot ](https://projects.spring.io/spring-boot/) and should be understandable even if you've never worked with Spring Boot before.

-Make sure to check out [the code](https://github.com/hamvocke/spring-testing) on github.
+Make sure to check out [the code](https://github.com/hamvocke/spring-testing) on GitHub.
 The readme contains all instructions you need to run the application and all automated tests on your machine.

 ### Functionality
 The application's functionality is simple.
 It provides a REST interface with three endpoints: